rmee/gradle-plugins/kubectl/README.md

 # Kubectl

-Provides access to `kubectl`, the command line client from Kubernetes to manage clusters.
+Provides access to `kubectl`, the command line cli from Kubernetes to manage clusters.

 The plugin may also be used together with `terraform`, `oc`, `helm` and `az`.
 In this case all the plugins will share the same Kubernetes context configuration through volume mappings.
 This allows, for example, to